Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Introduction

-The fuzzy sphere regularisation~\cite{Zhu2022} has emerged as a new powerful method to study 3D CFTs.
-This method involves studying quantum systems on a sphere that is `fuzzy' (non-commutative) due to a magnetic monopole at its centre.
+The fuzzy-sphere regularisation~\cite{Zhu2022} has emerged as a new powerful method to study 3D CFTs.
+This method involves studying quantum systems on a sphere that is `fuzzy' (non-commutative) due to a magnetic monopole at its centre~\cite{Ippoliti:2018ojo}.
 It offers distinct advantages including the exact preservation of rotation symmetry, the direct observation of emergent conformal symmetry and the efficient extraction of conformal data.
-In the fuzzy sphere method, the state-operator correspondence plays an essential role.
+In the fuzzy-sphere method, the state-operator correspondence plays an essential role.
 Specifically, there is a one-to-one correspondence between the eigenstates of the critical Hamiltonian on the sphere and the CFT operators, where the energy gaps are proportional to the scaling dimensions.
 The power of this approach has been first demonstrated in the context of the 3D Ising transition~\cite{Zhu2022}, where the presence of emergent conformal symmetry has been convincingly established.
-Since its proposal, various studies have greatly expanded its horizon~\cite{Zhu2022,Hu2023Mar,Han2023Jun,Zhou2023,Hu2023Aug,Hofmann2023,Han2023Dec,Zhou2024Jan,Hu2024,Cuomo2024,Zhou2024Jul,Chen2024DQCP,Dedushenko2024,Fardelli2024,Fan2024,Zhou2024Oct,Voinea2024,Yang2025Jan,Han2025,Laeuchli2025,Fan2025,ArguelloCruz2025,EliasMiro2025,He2025Jun,Taylor2025,Yang2025Jul,Zhou2025Jul,Dong2025}, including \begin{enumerate} \item accessing the `conformal data' of the 3D Ising CFT such as the OPE coefficients~\cite{Hu2023Mar,Laeuchli2025}, correlation functions~\cite{Han2023Jun}, entropic $F$-function~\cite{Hu2024}, conformal generators~\cite{Fardelli2024,Fan2024} and crosscap coefficients~\cite{Dong2025}, \item studying the conformal defects, boundaries such as the magnetic line defect~\cite{Hu2023Aug}, its $g$-function and defect changing operators~\cite{Zhou2024Jan}, its cusp~\cite{Cuomo2024}, and various conformal boundaries in the 3D Ising CFT~\cite{Zhou2024Jul,Dedushenko2024}, \item realising various 3D CFTs such as the Wilson-Fisher CFTs~\cite{Han2023Dec}, $\SO(5)$~\cite{Zhou2023} and $\rO(4)$~\cite{Yang2025Jul} deconfined criticality, a series of new $\Sp(N)$ CFTs~\cite{Zhou2024Oct}, Potts model~\cite{Yang2025Jan}, Yang-Lee criticality~\cite{Fan2025,ArguelloCruz2025,EliasMiro2025}, free real scalar~\cite{He2025Jun,Taylor2025} and Chern-Simons-matter CFTs~\cite{Zhou2025Jul}. \end{enumerate}
+Since its proposal, various studies have greatly expanded its horizon, including \begin{enumerate} \item accessing the `conformal data' of the 3D Ising CFT, such as the OPE coefficients~\cite{Hu2023Mar}, correlation functions~\cite{Han2023Jun}, entropic $F$-function~\cite{Hu2024}, conformal generators~\cite{Fardelli2024,Fan2024} and cross-cap coefficients~\cite{Dong2025}, \item developing and applying techniques to improve the numerical precision, such as quantum Monte Carlo simulation~\cite{Hofmann2023} and conformal perturbation~\cite{Laeuchli2025}, \item realising various 3D CFTs at integer filling, such as the free scalar~\cite{He2025Jun,Taylor2025} and Wilson-Fisher~\cite{Han2023Dec} CFTs, critical gauge theories realised through non-linear $\sigma$ model including $\SO(5)$~\cite{Zhou2023,Chen2024DQCP} and $\rO(4)$~\cite{Yang2025Jul} deconfined criticality and a series of new $\Sp(N)$ CFTs~\cite{Zhou2024Oct}, Potts model~\cite{Yang2025Jan}, and Yang-Lee criticality~\cite{Fan2025,ArguelloCruz2025,EliasMiro2025}, \item exploring fractional quantum Hall (FQH) transitions, such as the Ising CFT on a FQH background~\cite{Voinea2024} and the confinement transition of the $\nu=1/2$ bosonic Laughlin state~\cite{Zhou2025Jul}, and \item studying the conformal defects (\textit{e.~g.}~the pinning-field defect~\cite{Hu2023Aug} and its $g$-function~\cite{Zhou2024Jan} and cusp~\cite{Cuomo2024}), conformal boundaries~\cite{Zhou2024Jul,Dedushenko2024} and lower-dimensional CFTs~\cite{Han2025}. \end{enumerate}